braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 The `clientToken`, `tokenizationKey`, and `authorization` fields have been removed from `DropInRequest`.
 In v6, authorization should be included when instantiating a `DropInClient` instead.

+### Auth Option 1: Instantiate DropInClient with Tokenization Key or Client Token

 Java:
 ```java
 DropInRequest dropInRequest = new DropInRequest();